Aviationweb déjà vu Luchtvaart déjà vu aeroplanes photo gallery

 Piper PA-31-350 Chieftain

-On 29 August 1975, the 1955-built Piper L-21B Super Cub R-163 (ex 54-2453) was photographed at Groningen Airport Eelde in the Netherlands when in service with the Groep Lichte Vliegtuigen.
-The Royal Netherlands Air Force operated over 100 Piper L-18C, L-21A and L-21B Super Cubs.
+On 29 August 1975, the 1955-built Piper L-21B-PI Super Cub R-163 (ex 54-2453) was photographed at Groningen Airport Eelde in the Netherlands when in service with the Groep Lichte Vliegtuigen.
+The Royal Netherlands Air Force received 155 Piper L-18C, L-21A and L-21B Super Cubs.
 The aircraft were owned by the Army but flown and technical supported by Groep Lichte Vliegtuigen, formed by 298, 299 and 300 squadron of the Koninklijke Luchtmacht (RNethAF).
 After retirement from the military duties several of the Dutch military Super Cubs were transferred to the KNVvL, including Piper L-21B Super Cub R-163.
 On 23 February 1977, L-21B Super Cub R-163 was registered PH-LET as a Piper PA-18-135 with the KNVvL - Koninklijke Nederlandse Vereniging voor Luchtvaart, Arnhem.
-Piper PA-18-135 Super Cub PH-LET was used as glider-tug at gliding center Terlet until it was sold in the UK and registered G-BIRH on 19 March 1981.
-In 2004, it was still in use with the Aquila Gliding Club based at Hinton in the Hedges airfield near Brackley in Northamptonshire, England.
+Piper PA-18-135 Super Cub PH-LET was used as glider-tug at gliding center Terlet.
+On 14 September 1979, the aircraft was registered with Vliegclub Hoogeveen, Hoogeveen.
+On 8 January 1981, registration PH-LET was cancelled as exported to the UK.
+On 19 March 1981, the Super Cub was registered G-BIRH with I.R.F.
+Hammond, Fareham, as a Piper L21B (modified).
+On 14 August 1996, the G-BIRH was registered with Marchington Gliding Club Ltd., Tatenhill Airfield.
+On 27 April 1998, Piper L21B (modified) G-BIRH was registered with the Aquila Gliding Club based at Hinton in the Hedges airfield near Brackley in Northamptonshire, England.
+Since, the registered owners name changed to Banbury Gliding Club Ltd., Hinton in the Hedges airfield.
+On 17 June 2015, registration G-BIRH was cancelled as exported to the USA.
+On 4 August 2015, the Piper L-21B was registered N666WR in the US with a privat owner in Manalapna, Monmouth, New Jersey.

 Copyright © Jack Wolbrink, Emmen, the Netherlands